artsy/artsy.github.io/_posts/2022-09-08-patterns-with-suspense.markdown

 ## Gotchas and Emerging Patterns Around Them

-Now that suspense is properly understood lets get to some common patterns that one can use to get around the gotchas.
+Now that suspense is properly understood lets discuss some common patterns that one can use to get around the gotchas.
 Suspense is new; it's like the transition period when hooks came out and people were moving from class-based components with explicit lifecycle methods to functional components with hooks.
 And remember when render props were a thing?
 They were a way to use dependency injection to "inject" props into a component, allowing us to share data dependencies across a react tree.
 That pattern was cool at the time but it wasn't without its headaches, and the community hadn't yet settled on contexts as they're now commonly understood.
 It was a pattern that we had to come up with.
 It's the same thing with Suspense.
 React has provided the tools for us to work with concurrency patterns in our UI, but since Suspense is so new we still need to figure out just how to do it right.

 The following bits of code have been made generic for demonstration purposes, but if you use [Relay][relay] (like we do at Artsy) you're officially in a